21 Customer support KPIs with examples you need to track in 2024

 With a clear understanding of what KPIs mean and why they’re important, let’s look at the critical KPIs for customer service.

-21 customer service KPI examples
+21 customer support KPI examples

 In contact centers, KPIs are of three types.
 Each type contains a suite of metrics that evaluate the team’s performance, customer satisfaction, or the subsequent business impact.
 While there might be different types, you’ll notice that the metrics for each kind are closely intertwined and influence each other.